 - Use external USB devices and print from remote locations

-- Provide local admin rights that are useful for developers and power users, and enable them to install software on that corporate OS
+- Provide local admin rights that are useful for developers and power users, and enable them to install software on that corporate OS.

-Written in March 2020, updated for accuracy in April 2021.
+Written in March 2020, updated for accuracy in September 2021.